Online Drop-In Office Hours

 International applicants must demonstrate English language proficiency and the ability to contribute to classroom discussions and interact in a team environment.

-International applicants who do not hold a bachelor or graduate degree from a U.S. or English-speaking institution in accepted countries (Australia, Canada, Ireland, New Zealand or the United Kingdom) are required to take the TOEFL or IELTS standardized exam and submit an official score report.
+International applicants who do not hold a bachelor or graduate degree from a U.S. or English-speaking institution in the following countries (Australia, Canada, Ireland, New Zealand or the United Kingdom) are required to take the TOEFL or IELTS standardized exam and submit an official score report.

 The MSBA program minimum score requirements are: